RolandFaure/SRA-metagenome-sketches-databases/README.md

 [TODO: Document database format and user interaction procedures]

-## DotHashes
+## Hypervectors

-DotHash sketches represent each dataset as a fixed-dimensional 2048-element vector.
+Hypervectors represent each dataset as a fixed-dimensional 2048-element vector.

-The key property of DotHash vectors is that the scalar product of two dataset sketches provides an unbiased estimate of the intersection size of their 31-mer sets, scaled in our case by the factor 1000/2048.
-For a comprehensive understanding of DotHash methodology, limitations, and approximation characteristics, please refer to the our paper [TODO: Add citation to ourselves].
+The key property of hypervectors is that the scalar product of two dataset sketches provides an unbiased estimate of the intersection size of their 31-mer sets, scaled in our case by the factor 1000/2048.
+For a comprehensive understanding of hypervector methodology, limitations, and approximation characteristics, please refer to the our paper [TODO: Add citation to ourselves].

 [TODO: Explain database access procedures and the format of the vectors]

 #### Generating Your Own Sketch

-To create a DotHash sketch for your dataset and compare it against the database, use the DNA_to_vector tool:
+To create a hypervector for your dataset and compare it against the database, use the DNA_to_vector tool:

 **Installation (via Conda, recommended):**
 ```